-The Series 1 Notes, the Series 2 Notes and the Series 3 Notes are expected to be paid from proceeds of the Department's Central Valley Project Water System Revenue Bonds (the "Water System Revenue Bonds"), except to the extent other proceeds, such as federal reimbursements, are received for the costs of the Oroville Dam Spillways Response, Recovery and Restoration Project.
+The Tax-Exempt Series 1 Notes, the Tax-Exempt Series 2 Notes and the Taxable Series 3 Notes are expected to be paid from proceeds of the Department's Central Valley Project Water System Revenue Bonds (the "Water System Revenue Bonds"), except to the extent other proceeds, such as federal reimbursements, are received for the costs of the Oroville Dam Spillways Response, Recovery and Restoration Project.
 A substantial portion of the costs associated with the Oroville Dam Spillways Response, Recovery and Restoration Project, up to 75%, is expected to be reimbursed by the federal government.
-The Series 4 Notes are expected to be paid from proceeds of Water System Revenue Bonds.
-Proceeds of the Series 1 Notes are expected to pay principal of the Series 1 Notes as they mature until the Series 1 Notes are otherwise paid as described in this paragraph.
-See "THE SERIES 1 NOTES - Security for the Series 1 Notes."
+While the Department expects to use the proceeds of Tax-Exempt Series 2 Notes for the Oroville Dam Spillways Response, Recovery and Restoration Project, the Department may, in its sole discretion, also use proceeds of Tax-Exempt Series 2 Notes for construction costs of other Water System Projects.
+The Tax-Exempt Series 4 Notes are expected to be paid from proceeds of Water System Revenue Bonds.
+Proceeds of Notes are expected to pay principal of Notes as they mature until the Notes are otherwise paid as described in this paragraph.
+See "THE NOTES - Security for the Notes."